 - Inspection stations

 Veterinarians can go for specialist training in the field of veterinary medicine.
 They can access specialized training only after completing two years of practice.
 There are a total of 19 veterinary specializations in Poland.
 Each specialization takes 2 years to complete.
-After completing the specialization and an exam, vet doctors receive the title of veterinary specialist.
-In Poland, veterinarians have to engage in the Continuing Education Program to gain credits to renew their license.
+After completing the specialization and an exam, vet doctors receive the title of a veterinary specialist.
+In Poland, veterinarians have to engage in the Continuing Education Program to gain credits to renew their licenses.
+On average, veterinarians get paid 23,447 USD* per year as their starting salary (Source: Salaryexplorer).

-*Note: The tuition fees and other costs are converted on the basis of the current exchange rate, i.e., 1 Euro = 1.03 USD.
+*Note: The tuition fees and other costs are converted on the basis of the current exchange rate, i.e., 1 Euro = 1.08 USD and 1 PLN = 0.23 USD.
 Exchange rates are subject to periodic change.